 This rustic wedding venue generally lends itself to a nature-inspired aesthetic.

-Barn wedding venues are usually located on a large lot surrounded by greenery, mountain views, or other beautiful scenery.
+Barn wedding venues are usually on a large lot surrounded by greenery, mountain views, or other beautiful scenery.

 If you’re nervous about being overdressed or underdressed and the invitation you received doesn’t specifically say what kind of clothes you should wear, you might want to reach out to the bride and groom (or the maid of honor).